 I’m delighted to say that this study has revealed conclusive evidence of what does and what does not lead to a high clickthrough rate for internal links.

-I recommend editing your blog posts and including all these tips.
+I recommend editing your blog posts and including all the following tips.

 1. Increase internal link clicks by placing links between 15% and 50% down the page